MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Iceland/how-to-map-irs-numbers-to-chart-of-accounts.md

 ---
-    title: How to Map IRS Numbers to Chart of Accounts
+    title: Map IRS Numbers to Chart of Accounts [IS]
-    description: Companies in Iceland are required to send the tax authority a data file in a predefined format.
-Before you can do this, you must map predefined Internal Revenue Service (IRS) account codes to general ledger accounts.
+    description: This topic explains how to map predefined Internal Revenue Service (IRS) account codes to general ledger accounts.

     services: project-madeira
     documentationcenter: ''